-Regulatory authorities also may approve a product candidate for more limited indications than requested or they may impose significant limitations in the form of narrow indications, warnings, contraindications or Risk Evaluation and Mitigation Strategies, or REMS.
+Regulatory authorities also may approve a product candidate for more limited indications than requested or they may impose significant limitations in the form of narrow indications, warnings, contraindications or Risk Evaluation and Mitigation Strategies ("REMS").
 These regulatory authorities may also grant approval subject to the performance of costly post-marketing clinical trials.
 In addition, regulatory authorities may not approve the labeling claims that are necessary or desirable for the successful commercialization of our product candidates.
 Any of the foregoing scenarios could materially harm the commercial prospects for our product candidates and adversely affect our business, financial condition, results of operations and prospects.

-The outbreak of COVID-19, or similar public health crises, could have a material adverse impact on our business, financial condition and results of operations, including the execution of our planned clinical trials.
+The ongoing COVID-19 pandemic, or similar public health crises, could have a material adverse impact on our business, financial condition and results of operations, including the execution of our planned clinical trials.

-In December 2019, a novel strain of coronavirus, SARS-CoV-2, was identified.
-This virus caused by SARS-CoV-2, COVID-19, has since spread globally, including within the United States and while cases and hospitalization are currently on the decline in the United States, there can be no assurances they will not continue at the current rate or increase in the future especially in light of the number of variants that are emerging across the world.
+The ongoing COVID-19 pandemic has spread globally, including within the United States, and while cases and hospitalization are currently on the decline in the United States, there can be no assurances they will not continue at the current rate or not increase in the future especially in light of the number of variants that are emerging across the world.
 Governments in the United States and elsewhere have taken and are continuing to take severe measures to slow the spread of COVID-19, including requiring that certain businesses close or conduct only the minimum necessary operations.
 The pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended, and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-The extent to which COVID-19 will continue to impact our business and operating results will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and government measures taken in response.
+The extent to which the COVID-19 pandemic will continue to impact our business and operating results will depend on future developments that are highly uncertain and cannot be accurately predicted.

 Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis for our planned clinical trials may be delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to the pandemic.
 Additionally, some participants and clinical investigators may not be able to comply with clinical trial protocols.
 For example, quarantines or other travel limitations (whether voluntary or required) and limited supplies of vaccines, including booster shots, may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, and we may be unable to conduct our planned clinical trials.
-If the global effort to control the spread of COVID-19 and treat COVID-19 patients continues for an extended period of time, we risk a delay in activating sites and enrolling subjects as previously projected.
-Any such delays to our planned clinical trials for TPST-1495 and TPST-1120 and the planned clinical trials for its other product candidates could impact the use and sufficiency of its existing cash reserves, and it may be required to raise additional capital earlier than it had previously planned.
-We may be unable to raise additional capital if and when needed, which may result in further delays or suspension of its development plans.
+If the global effort to control the spread of the COVID-19 and treat COVID-19 patients continues, we risk a delay in activating sites and enrolling subjects as previously projected.
+Any such delays to our planned clinical trials for TPST-1495 and TPST-1120 and the planned clinical trials for our other product candidates could impact the use and sufficiency of our existing cash reserves, and it may be required to raise additional capital earlier than it had previously planned.
+We may be unable to raise additional capital if and when needed, which may result in further delays or suspension of our development plans.